 Other Issues With 401(k)s and 403(b)s

-Let’s say you did your homework — you signed up to Personal Capital or you downloaded the Blooom app or you called America’s Best 401k.
+Let’s say you did your homework — you signed up to Personal Capital or you downloaded the Blooom app.
 No matter your method, you learned that your employer-sponsored retirement fund is charging a reasonable 0.5%.
 Does that mean you should definitely contribute to a tax-sheltered 401(k) or 403(b)?